briggsprashar/sports_metric_analysis/Project.md

 # Athletics Performance Analytics

-*Refer to `README.md` for highlevel and technical information about the project*
+*Refer to `README.md` for high level and technical information about the project*

 ## Table of Contents